Elegant Courtyard Garden Design

 Large & Small Courtyard Garden Designs Completed for Clients.

-The courtyard garden of this grade II listed property was previously an overgrown and uninspiring space.
-Our redesign includes porcelain tiles to lighten the area with planters and balustrades, selected to complement this period property.
+The small courtyard garden of this grade II listed property was previously an overgrown, uninspiring space.
+Our garden redesign includes porcelain tiles to lighten the area, planters and balustrades, selected to complement this period property.
 The planting is soft and traditional in style and includes structural topiary, lavender, salivias and geraniums.

 Our Hampstead clients brought us in to add life to their previously dark and uninspiring basement garden.
 Design using bold colour brings warmth to the space, whilst the metalwork panels add interest and reflect additional light.
 The new scheme is completed with shade loving plants, whose evergreen foliage will give year round structure.
-If I add more text does this make it sit in line.
-I think I still need to add more text.
+Now the once stark and unloved basement courtyard garden is warm and inviting.

 This sheltered London courtyard garden had great potential but was overlooked and lacked colour.
 We installed bespoke squared trellis screens to give added privacy, which were complemented by classical wooden planters in a matching colour.
 We then created a soft, pretty planting scheme which combines blue and white flowering plants with structural shrubs to give colour and interest throughout the year.